foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 ## Reverse Proxy and HTTPS Configuration with Caddy

 >We recommend that you have a valid domain name with an A record pointing to `<public IP address>` to complete this section.
-If you do not have a domain name. you can use a service like [Duck DNS](http://duckdns.org) to get a free domain and point it to `<public IP address>`.
+If you do not have a domain name, you can use a service like [Duck DNS](http://duckdns.org) to get a free domain and point it to `<public IP address>`.
 >
 >Having a valid domain name results in an HTTPS connection without insecure connection warnings from your and your players' browsers.
 >